-e.
+d.
 Audits

 When the audit has been submitted it will take a few seconds to process.
-Once the audit is complete a 'Details' button will appear.
+Once the audit is complete an 'Open Audit' button will appear.
 You can click on this button to view the audit.
 This page may contain up to 10 of the last audits ran on the student.
 The most current audit will be at the top.